mebubo/fpmortals-cats/manuscript/complete.md

 is a very active area of research for the community, we would not want to miss out on future improvements by limiting ourselves to today's implementation!

+There is one caveat to using the typeclasses: `Sync` sets the error type to `Throwable`.
+If a custom error type is required, it is recommended to use the `IO` type directly instead of the typeclasses, and capture the business domain error with an `EitherT`, the underlying `Throwable` errors are still accessible on the `IO`.

 ### Concurrency